 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We have put in place a Modern Slavery Policy which is supported by our other internal policies and HR processes such as the disciplinary, grievance and whistleblowing policies in our employee handbook, and all staff are encouraged to take responsibility for ensuring that there is no breach of the Policy and to report any concerns.

-We will continue to review our processes to ensure that we meet our obligations under the Act.
-This will include:
+We will continue to review our processes and assess the effectiveness of our approach to ensure that we meet our obligations under the Act and maintain our high ethical standards.

 for and on behalf of Orrick, Herrington & Sutcliffe (UK) LLP